Intermesh/groupoffice-docs/using/comments.rst

 Comments
 ========

 .. warning:: This page needs work.
-Document new 6.4 comments feature
+Document new 6.4 comments feature.

 Any user can write comments on items that support it: